MaddyGuthridge/COMP3891/mips/coprocessor 0.md

-Contains processor control registers, which manage exceptions and interrupts.
+A set of registers in [[MIPS]] Contains processor control registers, which manage exceptions and interrupts.

 Can only be accessed using `mtc0` (move to coprocessor 0) and `mfc0` (move from coprocessor 0) instructions.
 These instructions require the kernel [[execution mode]].